KULL-Centre/ColabCALVADOS/simulate_and_reweight/README.md

 14. Run "Reconstruct all-atom trajectory" to Reconstruct all-atom trajectory.
 15. In "9.
 Ensemble reweighting against experimental data", the Bayesian/Maximum-Entropy approach is used to reweight the MD simulations so that it better matches the SAXS data.
 This is done by minimizing the function<br>
 $L(w_1 ... w_n) = \frac{m}{2}\chi^2(w_1 ... w_n)-\theta \times S_{rel}(w_1 ... w_n)$,<br>
-where $(w_1 ... w_n)$ are the statistical BME weights associated with each frame of the simulation.<br>
+where $(w_1 ... w_n)$ are the statistical weights associated with each frame of the simulation.<br>
 $\chi^2(w_1...w_n)=\frac{1}{m}\sum_i^m\frac{(\sum_j^nw_jI_j^{CALC}(q_i)-I^{EXP}(q_i))^2}{\sigma(q_i)^2}$<br>
 quantifies the agreement between simulation and SAXS, where $\sigma(q_i)$ is the error on the experimental SAXS intensities, $I^{EXP}(q)$.<br>
 $-S_{rel}(w_1...w_n)=\sum_j^nw_j\ln(\frac{w_j}{w_j^0})=\sum_j^nw_j\ln(w_j\times n)$<br>
-quantifies how much the new iBME weights are different from the initial ones.<br>
+quantifies how much the new weights are different from the initial ones.<br>
 $\theta$ is a free parameter that must be tuned to strike a balance between obtaining a good agreement with the experimental data (low $\chi^2$) and retaining as much information as possible from the starting simulation (high $S_{rel}$).<br>
 We do two types of calculation in this cell:
     1. We calculate SAXS curves for each trajectory frame using Pepsi-SAXS.